- Gemini Office

 - Fill out your Observer's Report Form at the end of your last night.

 Visits and Talks at North Ryde

 We encourage observers to visit the AAO Laboratory in North Ryde, Sydney.
-In particular, we encourage visitors to present colloquia -- please contact us if you would like to give a talk.
+In particular, we encourage visitors to present colloquia -- please fill out the AAO Visitor Form if you would like to give a talk.
 Funding is available from the AAO for a night's subsistence and accommodation in Sydney to assist this.
 Facilities available at the AAO in North Ryde include a library, and desk space.
 Please let us know your requirements.